 ABSTRACT

 Two woredas, Elogaden and Denan woredas, were used for the experiment, from this, two kebeles and ten agro-pastoralists were selected from each woreda, for a total of twenty agro- pastoralist and four kebelas.
 To carry out the experiment, two hundred male shoats 100 sheep and 100 goats were chosen at random from the selected kebelas.
 Based on their starting live weight, the experimental shoats were split up into four groups, each of which had 50 shoats for a total of 200 shoats.
 Following that, each group was split into four dietary treatment groups at random, each of which received varying amounts of concentrate feeds.
-The treatments were set up as follows: Free grazing plus 50% Noug cake and 50% wheat bran is T1; free grazing plus 25% Noug cake and 75% wheat bran is T2; and T3= free grazing +75% Noug cake and 25% wheat bran, T4= free grazing, not supplemented) The design used was randomized complete design(RCD).
+The treatments were set up as follows: T1= free grazing plus 50% Noug cake and 50% wheat bran; T2= free grazing plus 25% Noug cake and 75% wheat bran; T3= free grazing +75% Noug cake and 25% wheat bran and T4= free grazing, not supplemented) The design used was randomized complete design(RCD).
 With five dietary treatments.

 Shoats' Reactions to the Supplement, With the exception of the control group, every shoat progressed better in every group.
 Shoats' reactions to the supplementation in all agro pastoralists are shown in Tables 1 through 4. indicates an increase in the experimental shoats' ultimate live body weights and overall weight gains; as a result, the body weight of the experimental shoats was observed to be rising as the concentrate mixture level rose.
 As a result, concentrate feed had demonstrated encouraging increases in live body weight and provided agro pastoralists with strong financial returns.